mafait/Thinknowlogy/README.md

 - The application comes in two interface types: Java GUI and textual console interface;
 - The source code of both versions (Java as well as C++) is included;
 - Both applications have the same functionality, but the Java GUI comes with demo buttons;
-- The example files can be found in the examples subfolder.
+- The example files can be found in the data/examples subfolder.

-Thinknowlogy2015r1beta.jar:
+Thinknowlogy2015r1.jar:
 - This is a Java application.
 It can be started by double-clicking on the file;
 - The GUI (Graphical User Interface) has handy buttons to guide you;
 - This software uses Java.
 So, go to Java Runtime Environment (http://java.com/)